- THE FUTURE OF SUGARCANE DEPENDS ON WHERE IT IS GROWN. THE LOCATION HAS A MAJOR IMPACT ON THE ENERGY YIELD OF

 The biofuels industry has not fully matured.
 Algae biofuels will take a long time to mature commercially, and haven’t even been proven to work on an industrial scale.
 Sugar cane for ethanol production may be the only exception.
 The reason is that sugar cane has been fully commercialized in Brazil and to a certain extend in Indonesia.

-Please follow the link should you also be interested in the biofuels market in general and its growth potential in the years 2020 – 2030.
-I have another interesting analysis on the CHP biogas market potential and growth in the years to come.
+- Please follow the link should you be interested in the biofuels market in general and its growth potential in the years 2020 – 2030.
+We have another interesting analysis on the CHP biogas market potential and growth in the years to come.